weiyan-wang/weiyan-wang.github.io/index.md

 ## Brief Biography
-I am working as a senior R&D engineer in Machine Learning Platform Department(MLPD), Tencent.
-Before that, I obtained my the PhD. degree in [Computer Science and Engineering Department](https://cse.hkust.edu.hk/), Hong Kong University of Science and Technology, advised by [Prof. Kai Chen](https://cse.hkust.edu.hk/~kaichen/).
+I am working as a senior R&D engineer in Technology and Engineering Group, Tencent.
+Before that, I obtained my the PhD. degree in [Computer Science and Engineering Department, Hong Kong University of Science and Technology](https://cse.hkust.edu.hk/), advised by [Prof. Kai Chen](https://cse.hkust.edu.hk/~kaichen/).
 I have received my M.Phil. degree on Computer Software and Theory from [Institution of Software, Chinese Academy of Sciences](http://english.is.cas.cn/) under the supervision of [Prof. Yunquan Zhang](http://www.carch.ac.cn/yjdw/yjy/201906/t20190628_497178.html) and [Dr. Guoping Long](http://people.ucas.ac.cn/~0026886).
 My B.Eng. degree in Computer Science and Technology is from [Huazhong University of Science and Technology](http://english.hust.edu.cn/).

 ## Research Interests
 Co-design in both System and Algorithm especially for:
-- **Efficient big model training on big data**
+- **Efficient large model training on big data**
 - **Efficient model inference for real-time requirements**
 - **Real big data without perfect supervision** \
   e.g. semi-supervised, unsupervised, noisy, out-of-distribution and sparse reward